Airway exchange catheters

 Describe how you would exchange a double-lumen tube for a single-lumen tube at the end of thoracic surgery using an AEC.

-• Pre-oxygenate; ensure deep enough anaesthesia and full monitoring; suction; prepare appropriately sized AEC and single-lumen tube (often smaller than expected).
+• Pre-oxygenate, ensure deep enough anaesthesia and full monitoring, suction, prepare appropriately sized AEC and single-lumen tube (often smaller than expected).

-• Insert AEC through the tracheal lumen of the DLT to a safe depth; confirm tracheal position (capnography if possible).
+• Insert AEC through the tracheal lumen of the DLT to a safe depth, confirm tracheal position (capnography if possible).

-• Deflate cuffs and withdraw DLT while stabilising AEC; then railroad lubricated single-lumen tube over AEC under laryngoscopy/videolaryngoscopy.
+• Deflate cuffs and withdraw DLT while stabilising AEC, then railroad lubricated single-lumen tube over AEC under laryngoscopy/videolaryngoscopy.

-• Confirm final tube position with capnography and (in thoracic cases) bronchoscopy as indicated; secure and reassess ventilation pressures.
+• Confirm final tube position with capnography and (in thoracic cases) bronchoscopy as indicated, secure and reassess ventilation pressures.

 Why can oxygen insufflation or jet ventilation through an AEC cause pneumothorax even if the catheter is in the trachea?